Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Concluding Remarks

 \section{Concluding Remarks}

 We proposed to use two causal parameters to evaluate treatment effect on ordinal outcomes, and derived the explicit forms of their sharp bounds by using only the marginal distributions of the potential outcomes.
-Although we advocate the use of parameters $\tau$ and $\eta$ to measure treatment effects, we acknowledge that some other causal parameters may also provide some information in practice \citep[e.g.][]{Agresti:2010, Volfovsky:2015}.
-For general parameters, although deriving the explicit forms of the bounds may be difficult, we may use numerical methods.
-For instance, we can use numerical linear programs to calculate the maximum and minimum values of the relative treatment effect $\alpha = \tau + \eta -1$ under the constraints in (4).
+Although we advocate the use of parameters $\tau$ and $\eta$ to measure treatment effects, we acknowledge that some other causal parameters may also provide information in practice \citep[e.g.][]{Agresti:2010, Volfovsky:2015}.
+For general parameters, although deriving the explicit forms of the bounds may be difficult, we can use numerical methods.
+For instance, for another widely-used parameter, the relative treatment effect $\alpha = \tau + \eta -1$ \citep{Agresti:2010}, we can use numerical linear programs to calculate its maximum and minimum values under the constraints in (4).